Freelancers, HMRC self-assessment and VAT penalties are going points-based

 That means that if you are filing your self-assessment tax return annually, once you have filed your second tax return late, you will pay a fine of £200.
 Compare that to the current situation where one late return attracts a fine of £100.

 Where the penalty threshold is not reached, points will expire after two years, assuming that the taxpayer has complied with all their filing obligations during that two-year period.
+A person who plays Canadian casinos online for money is not subject to taxes.

 Points will not expire when the penalty threshold is reached: the taxpayer must first comply with their filing obligations for the following two years in order to have their points expire.
 There will be special arrangements when a taxpayer changes their reporting period.
 For example, if a taxpayer switches from filing quarterly VAT returns to filing monthly VAT returns.